CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     ![](../media/h171.png)

-### Task 2: Import and configure a flow
+### Task 2: Import and Configure a Flow

 A flow encapsulates the logic that tells the chatbot what it can do and how to do things.
 The flow uses the OpenAI API to directly query the Azure Search index.

-In this task, you’ll import a pre-built flow, configure flow settings, and then test the flow.
+In this task, you will import a pre-built flow, configure flow settings, and then test the flow.

-1. Return to the Azure AI Studio browser window that is opend in private window.
+1. Return to the Azure AI Studio browser window, which is opened in a private window.

 1. Click on **All hubs+projects (1)** and then select the AI hub that you have created previously **(2)**.

     ![](../media/hh3.png)